-The exam also covers the specialties of Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry, Surgery, and other areas relevant to provision of care under supervision.
+The exam (cannot be taken more than 2 times) also covers the specialties of Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry, Surgery, and other areas relevant to provision of care under supervision.
 Some of the test questions describe basic clinical situations and require that you provide the underlying mechanism of the disease and its diagnosis.

 It also covers the Basic Sciences (Anatomy, Microbiology, Pathology, etc...).
 Questions commonly require examinees to apply basic science knowledge to clinical problems.